 Blackstrap molasses can also be beneficial in removing hair frizz.

-Being high in antioxidants, blackstrap molasses fights free radical activity, thereby reducing gray hair and preventing hair loss.
+Since it is a rich source of antioxidants, blackstrap molasses fights free radical activity, thereby reducing gray hair and preventing hair loss.

 2. Can Help Treat Anemia